 \subsection{Inversion of the WDLF}

-With a mathematical inversion method, it is possible to retrieve the SFH of a stellar population~\citep{2013MNRAS.434.1549R}.
-They adopt the Richardson-Lucy deconvolution method~\citep{1972JOSA...62...55R, 1974AJ.....79..745L} that is typically used in image reconstruction.
+With a mathematical inversion method, it is possible to retrieve the SFH of a stellar population. \citet{2013MNRAS.434.1549R} adopts the Richardson-Lucy deconvolution method~\citep{1972JOSA...62...55R, 1974AJ.....79..745L} that is typically used in image reconstruction.
 In this case, the images are the two-dimensional histograms in the progenitor mass -- formation time plane and the WD mass -- luminosity plane.
-However, it is prone to amplify noise into enhanced star formation~(T14).
-This is due to the existence of degenerate solutions that can yield the same WDLF to within the uncertainty.
+However, it is prone to the amplification of noise due to the existence of degenerate solutions that can yield the same WDLF to within the uncertainty.
 Some forms of explicit regularization are necessary to ensure smoothness in the solution.
 For example, \citet{2013MNRAS.434.1549R} defines a convergence criterion~(section~\textsection 2.1.4) as a $1\%$ change in the best fit $\chi^2$, beyond which they consider the improvement as overfitting.
 They have recovered a SFH in good agreement with other works, including the peak at 0.3\,Gyr, and an enhanced star formation peaking at around 2\,Gyr, a lull at 6\,Gyr and a broad strong star formation showing the combined thin and thick disks between 7 and 10\,Gyr.